eevanwong/6-Degrees-of-NBA/README.md

 ## Updates to be implemented

-- Reorganizing components (actions, hooks, etc.)
+- Reorganizing/refactor backend
-- Use Docker for easier sharing and deployment of neo4j database
+- Use Docker for easier sharing and deployment of backend/API
 - Unit testing with Jest

 ##